 Vegetable shortening is great for making pies because it stays firm and produces a flaky crust.
 Unfortunately, it doesn't have any flavor.
 Butter adds amazing flavor, but it tends to melt, which causes all kinds of problems when you're working the dough.
 The solution: Use half butter and half vegetable shortening.

 Flaky and mealy pie crusts differ in the size of the fat globs.
-Flaky crusts use bigger globs of shortening, usually around the size of peas, while mealy crusts will resemble corn meal.
+Flaky crusts use bigger globs of shortening, usually around the size of peas or hazelnuts, while mealy crusts will resemble corn meal.